nweiyue/tp/docs/UserGuide.md

    1. **Command box**: where you enter your commands.
    1. **Result box**: where the result of a command is shown.
 It can show a success message or a failure message if something wrong happens.
    1. **Tabs**: shows what item type you are viewing.
-   1. **List box**: where the list of students, sessions or attendance attributes are shown.
-For example, if you are in `Students` tab, then a list of students and their particulars are shown.
-It includes a scrollbar for you to scroll down to view more students' particulars.

 { end of `introduction#preview` written by: Marcus Tan Wei }